Non-identical moir\'e twins in bilayer graphene: Sample characterization

-We calculate the mean free path versus temperature from the measurements of resistance as a function of gate voltage at different temperatures and using:
+We calculate the mean free path versus temperature from the measurements of resistance as a function of gate voltage at different temperatures, for example Fig. \ref{FigLocalTemp-H038} and \ref{FigLocalTemp-H012}, by using the expression:

-From Fig. \ref{MFP} we can see that the sample is in a ballistic regime for $T<10$ K, shadow area and we also remark that the temperature dependence of the mean free path for the misaligned case turns our to be different for the misaligned case ($30^{\circ}$).
-The understanding of this regime is out of the scope of our manuscript and it will be addressed in a different scientific publication.
+In Fig. \ref{MFP_sample_I} we can see that sample I is in a ballistic regime for $T<10$ K, shadow area.
+We also remarked that the temperature dependence of the mean free path for the misaligned ($30^{\circ}$) case turns out to be different for the aligned case.
+The understanding of this regime is out of the scope of our manuscript, since it will need to extend the measurements to higher temperatures.

+From measurements of resistance as a function of the carrier density we can have an idea of the sample quality by extracting the residual carrier density, $\delta n$, from the full width at half maximum of the CNP peak.
+In Fig. \ref{Disorder} we can see that the residual carrier density for sample II is about one order of magnitude larger than for sample I. This is only a comparative measurement, unfortunately we cannot extract a quantitative value of disorder.

+Also notice that this qualitative comparison refers mostly to bulk disorder and not to edge disorder.